rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/shortcodes/README.md

 rtBiz Helpdesk offers you various shortcodes to display a ready made support form or show tickets in any WordPress page.

-Shortcodes which you can use are explained below :
+Shortcodes which you can use in WordPress pages are explained below :

 ### 1. Shortcode for Support Form